Dr. Sidy Diallo won the 2016 Philipsburg Waterfront Marathon in Sint Maarten.

 And I placed second overall among the finishers of the 2014 Punta Arenas Marathon in Chile and the 2015 White Continent Ultramarathon in Antarctica.

-The Philipsburg Waterfront Marathon is one of the 7 marathons I ran in 7 days on 6 Caribbean islands and on a cruise ship.
-Here are the other six marathons:
+See the 2016 Philipsburg Waterfront Marathon results.
+The race was one of my 7 marathons in 7 days on 6 Caribbean islands and on a cruise ship.
+The other marathons are: